jason-christopher/snakes-cafe/README.md

-# Lab 1 - Snakes Cafe
+# LAB - Class 01 - Snakes Cafe
+## Author

-## Author - Jason Christopher
+* Jason Christopher

+## Description

+* A menu and order tracker that is run in the terminal.